TIBCOSoftware/snappydata/docs/security/authorization.md

 #  Authorization

 Authorization is the process of determining what access permissions the authenticated user has.
 Users are authorized to perform tasks based on their role assignments.
-TIBCO ComputeDB also supports LDAP group authorization.
+SnappyData also supports LDAP group authorization.

 The administrator can manage user permissions in a secure cluster using the [GRANT](../reference/sql_reference/grant.md) and [REVOKE](../reference/sql_reference/revoke.md) SQL statements which allow you to set permission for the user for specific database objects or for specific SQL actions.